Atanu-P/bill-generator/README.md

      - `page` (number) — page number for pagination (default 1)
      - `sort` (string) — `default` (sort by newest date), `higestamount` (sort by highest totalAmount), `lowestamount` (sort by lowest totalAmount)

-   - Example with pagination and sorting with limit query parameter:
+   - Example with pagination and sorting with a limit query parameter:
      ```powershell
      'http://localhost:4000/api/v1/bill/all?limit=5&page=1&sort=higestamount'
      ```